apsears/dispatch_benchmark/README_benchmark.md

 ## Battery Configuration

-The benchmark uses a standard battery configuration:
+The benchmark uses the battery configuration defined in `pyproject.toml` under the `[tool.virtual-energy.battery]` section.
+The default configuration uses:
 - 25 MW power capacity
 - 200 MWh energy capacity
 - 95% charging efficiency
 - 15-minute intervals (0.25 hours)

-These settings can be modified in the script if needed.
+These settings can be modified in `pyproject.toml` to run benchmarks with different battery configurations.